 BELIEF SYSTEMS DETERMINE OUR REALITY

-A belief system is a network of proposition comprised of what we consider to be true or factual about reality.
+A belief system is a network of propositions comprised of what we consider to be factual about reality.
 Each of us has a vast network of belief systems that act as a scaffold to help us make sense of the world around us.
 As we encounter new data we use this network to perceive, interpret, analyze, and organize this data.
-Our belief systems also act as filters to eliminate data that does not correlated with our existing constructs.
-In this sense, our beliefs can limit thinking and learning (Harman & Rheingold, 1984).
-Below are described three different levels of belief systems, each successively harder to access and more resistant to change (Sisk & Torrance, 2001).
+Our belief systems also act as filters to eliminate data that does not correlate with our existing constructs.
+In this sense, our beliefs can limit thinking and learning (Harman and Rheingold, 1984).

 Level One - Knowledge

 Level One contains our knowledge constructs.
-These are that what is addressed in traditional education.
+These are that which is addressed in traditional education.
 Change here occurs through assimilation and accommodation and is relatively easy and data-friendly.
 Assimilation occurs when current schemata or mental constructs are used to interpret and process new data or experiences (Piaget, 1983).
 When these constructs are found to be inadequate, accommodation is used to revise or rebuild new ones.
 At this level there is little resistance to new data as long as they support Level Two beliefs.

 Level Two - Personal and Cultural Paradigms

-Level Two contains our personal and cultural paradigms.
-Included here might be our philosophical views; our cultural and religious values; and our deeper assumptions about the purposes of individuals, institutions, and society, all of which are used to help us interpret the world we experience and to prioritize our resources.
 We do not address these beliefs directly in our educational systems, however, they are clearly expressed in: (a) the kinds of things that are valued; (b) the allocation of resources; (c) curriculums and the type of information that is presented to students; (d) the type of data that are measured and reported in what we call assessment, (e) the accomplishments that are rewarded; (f) hierarchical structures and the amount of empowerment given to teachers and students; and (g) educational models and philosophies.

 Change at this level is resisted; however, when it takes place, it begins with a state of dysynchrony.
 This is a perceived difference between ideal and real states (Silverman, 1993).
 Here one receives new data in the form of experiences or insights only to discover that these data do not correspond with existing personal and cultural paradigms.
 To continue to receive this data while maintaining old structures creates disequilibrium and internal disorder or cognitive dissonance.
-For growth of any kind there must be a disintegration of the old belief systems so that new ones can be built to accommodate the new data.
+For growth of any kind, there must be a disintegration of the old belief systems so that new ones can be built to accommodate the new data.
 The time between structures is a time of disequilibrium often resulting in anxiety or depression.
-This resembles Dabrowski’s (1964) theory of positive disintegration which states that advanced development requires a breakdown (or a disintegration) of existing psychological structures in order to form higher, more evolved structures.

 Level Three - Metaphysical Paradigms

 Level Three contains our basic paradigmatic structures related to the nature of reality or our metaphysical perspectives.
 These include our fundamental assumptions about both the phenomenal reality of space, time and matter; as well as the trans-phenomenal or transcendental reality described by mystics, shamans, prophets, poets, and quantum physicists.
-Contained here also are our most essential religious or spiritual beliefs.
-One’s metaphysical perspective greatly impacts the type of data that is perceived and processed and is extremely resistant to change.

-When change does occur at this level it brings about a whole new way of seeing or visioning the world.
 In many cultural traditions people engage in a vision quest in order to have such a change.
-I f successful, the quest causes them re-vise or re-vision their world view.
+If successful, the quest causes them to revise or re-vision their worldview.
 This revision seldom happens instantaneously; instead, it is a process that occurs after a series of successive stages which include preparation, incubation, insight, and verification.
-These are also the steps described in the Wallas model of creativity (Wallas, 1926), a process similar to that of enlightenment.

 Beliefs About Belief Systems